grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Send Gregory out to help Owen and Shakes.
 Welding the mating collar onto the _Gnat_ is going to be something of a tricky operation."

 "Right."
-Captain Percy climbed to the control room to rouse her crew on the PA.
+Percy climbed to the control room to rouse her crew on the PA.

 [//]: # (----- invisible character break)